 The following more detailed goals support the overall mission:

-To provide resources for foundation projects eg. infrastructure, funding, legal.
+To provide resources for foundation projects – e.g. infrastructure, funding, legal.

 To promote freely available geodata - free software is useless without data.

-To promote the use of open source software in the geospatial industry (not just foundation software) eg. PR, training, outreach.
+To promote the use of open source software in the geospatial industry (not just foundation software) – e.g. PR, training, outreach.

 To encourage the implementation of open standards and standards-based interoperability in foundation projects.